tomvidm/Pelmeni2D/README.md

 * A Mesh2D class for arbitrary meshes with vertices, edges and filled quads.
 * A Tilemap class which renders a grid and arbitrary parts of a texture.
 * Fixed axis rotation and quaternion rotation
+* Bezier curves
+* Objects can register for specific inputs through the InputListener interface
 ## Requirements
 This is written and tested on Ubuntu 16.04 LTE.
 Any other platform requires work on the build system.
 ### Prerequisites